Kataglyphis/BachelorArbeit/README.md

 - Retargeting

-    - Very simplified GUI gives opportunity to start the calculation of a permutation texture
+    - Simple GUI gives opportunity to start the calculation of a permutation texture
     ![Get your shit together ... link your pictures right Jonas](Bilder/Retargeting_GUI.png?raw=true "Retargeting GUI")
         - right now I support basic GUI without choosing parameter for the annealing process by your own
         - each button will start a calculation in a new thread